Degree type(s): Doctorate

 Location(s): Blended (Online / On-site); Bismarck, ND

-The Family Nurse Practitioner program includes 86 credits and students complete a total of 1,180 hours of practical clinical and leadership experiences in this blended on-site and online graduate degree program.
+The family nurse practitioner DNP program at Mary includes 86 credits and students complete a total of 1,180 hours of practical clinical and leadership experiences in this blended on-site and online BSN to DNP program.
 One to two years of nursing experience preferred, not required.

 Application Deadline: February 1, 2017

-We are in the process of selecting applicants for the fall 2016 FNP program and are currently accepting applications for the program that will begin in the fall of 2017.
-Students are welcome to take up to 9 credits of core graduate nursing courses and/or the graduate statistics pre-requisite prior to being accepted into the FNP program.
+The University of Mary has completed selection of DNP program applicants for the fall 2016 program start and is currently accepting applications for the next BSN to DNP program start fall of 2017.
+Students are welcome to take up to 9 credits of core graduate nursing courses and/or the graduate statistics pre-requisite prior to being accepted into the DNP family nurse practitioner program.

 Most instruction in the BSN to DNP program takes place online with periodic on-site visits to the University of Mary’s main campus in Bismarck, North Dakota.
 Clinical experiences can generally be completed in or near your home community.

 The accredited BSN to DNP program emphasizes evidence-based practice and offers valuable clinical site opportunities, helping you to gain the skills essential for positions of leadership and influence in primary care.
-Successful completion of the BSN to DNP degree prepares you to apply for family nurse practitioner national certification through either the American Nurses Credentialing Center or the American Association of Nurse Practitioners Certification Program.
-Courses are infused with Christian, Catholic, Benedictine values that prepare you as servant leaders and ethical decision-makers.
+Successful completion of the DNP program prepares you to apply for family nurse practitioner national certification through either the American Nurses Credentialing Center or the American Association of Nurse Practitioners Certification Program.
+Doctorate courses are infused with Christian, Catholic, Benedictine values that prepare you as a servant leader and ethical decision-maker.

-Our faculty are both exceptional teachers and noted professionals in their fields of study.
+The University of Mary’s faculty are both exceptional teachers and noted professionals in their fields of study.
 The BSN to DNP family nurse practitioner program is accredited by the CCNE (Commission of College Nursing Education).